 If you’re wondering what to do to help your coworker, you may need to get human resources involved.
 But first, be as certain as possible the signs you are observing are symptoms of drug addiction and not stress, lack of sleep, or side effects from another illness.
-Then, if you believe your colleague is suffering from drug addiction, consider speaking with them personally in a non-judgemental, caring manner.
+Then, if you believe your colleague is suffering from drug addiction, consider speaking with them personally in a non-judgmental, caring manner.

 Before approaching human resources, document any behaviors you witness that are signs of drug addiction.

 If you don’t feel comfortable approaching your coworker, check in with human resources to see if your company has a confidential hotline or an employee assistance program.
 Many employers have a substance abuse policy in place, and the National Council on Alcoholism and Drug Dependence suggests that companies create a confidential Employee Assistance Program (EAP) to combat drug problems in the workplace.
 If your place of employment does not have an EAP or if you don’t know how to approach your colleague, one of the certified interventionists at Recovery Centers of America can help you connect and start a dialogue.